Elemental Monkey rough draft.

 [[Trainer’s Note: If you give an elemental monkey a berry to hold, it is likely to eat it at the first opportunity.]]

 The evolutions are faster and stronger than their pre-evolutions, and their elemental attacks are far stronger.
 Simisage can fire seeds containing a chemical that causes them to explode, which has been dubbed, “Seed Bomb,” for obvious reasons.
-The chemical produced by Simisear’s pyro-sacs is far more potent, and it can launch much larger and hotter blasts of fire; these fire blasts can even inflict minor SplashDamage on anything near their target.
-Simipour’s water bladders have expanded, allowing it access to almost two gallons of water at a time; strangely enough, its water blasts are frequently superheated, and can cause nasty burns.
+The chemical produced by Simisear’s pyro-sacs is far more potent, and it can launch much larger and hotter blasts of fire.
+Simipour’s water bladders have expanded, allowing it access to almost two gallons of water at a time.

 [[Trainer’s Note: If you own a Panpour or Simipour, it is advised that you not bring it with you to dry climates, as it does not survive well in them.]]